raspberrypilearning/generic-python-mod-operator/en/step_1.md

-The modulo or 'mod' operator divides one number by another and returns the remainder.
+The modulo or mod operator divides one number by another and returns the remainder.
 The symbol of this operator is `%`.

 ```python
 remainder = 5 % 2